Hornets snap skid with late win over Magic

 Nikola Vucevic poured in 22 points and Evan Fournier had 21 points for the Magic, who had a third game in a row decided in the final second.
 It won only one of those.

-Gary Clark and Cole Anthony both had 14 points for the Magic, which made 17 shots from 3-point range.
+Gary Clark and Cole Anthony both had 14 points for the Magic, who made 17 shots from 3-point range.
 Clark had four of those, with each of the team’s starters and two reserves connecting on at least two 3-pointers apiece.
 Ross ended up with 10 points.

 Fournier was defending against Hayward on the game’s final field goal.
 Orlando has lost eight of its last nine games.

-Note: EditorsNote: 6th graf, change which to who